 Autumn has finally arrived!
 The trees are changing, the days are cooler, and we at the Fife and Drum Inn are looking forward to all the exciting events Williamsburg has to offer this season.

-Now that the weather is cooling down, it’s the perfect time head just up the road to Pumpkinville in Toano, VA.
+Now that the weather is cooling down, it’s the perfect time to head up the road to Pumpkinville in Toano, VA.
 You can pick out the perfect pumpkin to spice up your home and check out the selection of fall-themes crafts and decorations.
 Corn mazes, games, and a hayride complete the perfect autumn outing- check it out now through October 28!

 If you’re in the mood for something a little spooky this October, there are several local events and surprises to last all season long.
 Start at Howl-O-Scream at Busch Gardens, a Halloween staple in Williamsburg.
 This year, this scary celebration marks its 20-year anniversary and a new Era of Terror.
 Filled with new shows, scare zones, and haunted houses, it’s a must-see!